 Over to You:

-Do you have life work balance?
+Do you have a life-work balance?
 Are you looking forward to flourishing in retirement?
 Were you aware that there is more than the financial side of retirement preparation?
 I’d like to hear from you in the comments below.